searica/ExtraSnapPointsMadeEasy/README.md

 **Triangle Pieces:** If the piece has three snap points that form a triangle then snap points are added midway between each pair of points and in the center of the triangle.

-**Rectangle Pieces:** If the piece has four snap points that form a rectangle then snap points are added midway along each edge and in the center of the rectangle.
+**Rect2D Pieces:** If the piece has four snap points that form a rectangle then snap points are added midway along each edge and in the center of the rectangle.

 **Roof Top Pieces:** If the piece is tagged as a "roof" piece and has six snap points that form a V shape (roof top pieces) then snap points are added midway along the two bottom edges and midway along the top ridge.